 An alternative projection system used in some parts of the world is the conical projection or LAMBERT system, whereby a cone instead of a cylinder cover the spheroid under consideration.
 This represents meridians as convergent lines and parallels as arcs of circles.

 Further discussion of the coordinate systems and map projections is beyond the scope of this text.

 Although the coordinates of points on a well path could be expressed as UTM coordinates, it is not standard practice.
-Instead, a reference point on the platform or rig is chosen as the local origin and given the coordinates 0,0.
+Instead, a reference point on the platform (platform rig) or rig is chosen as the local origin and given the coordinates 0,0.
 On offshore platforms, this point is usually the center of the platform.
 The Northings and Eastings of points on all the wells drilled from the platform are referenced to this single origin.
 This is important for comparing the positions of wells, in particular for anti-collision analysis.

 Survey tools measure the direction of the wellbore on the horizontal plane with respect to the North reference, whether it is True or Grid North.
 There are two systems used:

 - In the azimuth system, directions are expressed as a clockwise angle from 0° to 359.99°, with the North being 0°

 - The quadrant system, In the quadrant system (Figure 5), the directions are expressed as angles from 0°- 90° measured from North in the Northern quadrants and South in the Southern quadrants.